-- our ability to become profitable; - · our ability to procure sufficient funding and requirements under our current debt instruments and effects of restrictions thereunder; - risks associated with raising additional capital; - our operating expenses and our ability to predict what those expenses will be; - our limited operating history; - the success of our programs and product candidates in which we expend our resources; - our dependence on our ARCUS technology; - the risk that other genome-editing technologies may provide significant advantages over our ARCUS technology; - the initiation, cost, timing, progress, achievement of milestones and results of research and development activities and preclinical and clinical studies; - public perception about genome editing technology and its applications; - · competition in the genome editing, biopharmaceutical, and biotechnology fields; - our or our collaborators' ability to identify, develop and commercialize product candidates; - pending and potential liability lawsuits and penalties against us or our collaborators related to our technology and our product candidates; - the U.S. and foreign regulatory landscape applicable to our and our collaborators' development of product candidates; - our or our collaborators' ability to obtain and maintain regulatory approval of our product candidates, and any related restrictions, limitations and/or warnings in the label of an approved product candidate;
+- our ability to become profitable; - · our ability to procure sufficient funding and requirements under our current debt instruments and effects of restrictions thereunder; - risks associated with raising additional capital; - · our operating expenses and our ability to predict what those expenses will be; - our limited operating history; - the success of our programs and product candidates in which we expend our resources; - · our limited ability or inability to assess the safety and efficacy of our product candidates - our dependence on our ARCUS technology; - the risk that other genome-editing technologies may provide significant advantages over our ARCUS technology; - the initiation, cost, timing, progress, achievement of milestones and results of research and development activities and preclinical and clinical studies; - public perception about genome editing technology and its applications; - competition in the genome editing, biopharmaceutical, and biotechnology fields; - our or our collaborators' ability to identify, develop and commercialize product candidates; - pending and potential product liability lawsuits and penalties against us or our collaborators related to our technology and our product candidates; - the U.S. and foreign regulatory landscape applicable to our and our collaborators' development of product candidates;

-- our or our collaborators' ability to advance product candidates into, and successfully design, implement and complete, clinical trials; - potential manufacturing problems associated with the development or commercialization of any of our product candidates; - our ability to obtain an adequate supply of T cells from qualified donors; - our ability to achieve our anticipated operating efficiencies at our manufacturing facility; - delays or difficulties in our and our collaborators' ability to enroll patients; - changes in interim "top-line" data that we announce or publish; - if our product candidates do not work as intended or cause undesirable side effects; - risks associated with applicable healthcare, data privacy and security regulations and our compliance therewith; - the rate and degree of market acceptance of any of our product candidates; - · the success of our existing collaboration agreements and our ability to enter into new collaboration arrangements; - our current and future relationships with third parties including suppliers and manufacturers; - our ability to obtain and maintain intellectual property protection for our technology and any of our product candidates; - potential litigation relating to infringement or misappropriation of intellectual property rights; - our ability to effectively manage the growth of our operations; - our ability to attract, retain, and motivate key scientific and management personnel; - market and economic conditions; - effects of system failures and security breaches; - effects of natural and manmade disasters, public health emergencies and other natural catastrophic events; - effects of the COVID-19 pandemic and variants thereof, or any pandemic, epidemic, or outbreak of an infectious disease; - insurance expenses and exposure to uninsured liabilities; - effects of tax rules; and - risks related to ownership of our common stock, including fluctuations in our stock price.
+- our ability to obtain orphan drug designation or fast track designation for our product candidates or to realize the expected benefits of these designations; - our or our collaborators' ability to obtain and maintain regulatory approval of our product candidates, and any related restrictions, limitations and/or warnings in the label of an approved product candidate; - our or our collaborators' ability to advance product candidates into, and successfully design, implement and complete, clinical trials; - potential manufacturing problems associated with the development or commercialization of any of our product candidates; - our ability to obtain an adequate supply of T cells from qualified donors; - our ability to achieve our anticipated operating efficiencies at our manufacturing facility; - delays or difficulties in our and our collaborators' ability to enroll patients; - changes in interim "top-line" and initial data that we announce or publish; - if our product candidates do not work as intended or cause undesirable side effects; - risks associated with applicable healthcare, data protection, privacy and security regulations and our compliance therewith; - the rate and degree of market acceptance of any of our product candidates; - the success of our existing collaboration agreements and our ability to enter into new collaboration arrangements; - our current and future relationships with and reliance on third parties including suppliers and manufacturers; - our ability to obtain and maintain intellectual property protection for our technology and any of our product candidates; - · potential litigation relating to infringement or misappropriation of intellectual property rights; - our ability to effectively manage the growth of our operations; - our ability to attract, retain, and motivate executives and personnel; - market and economic conditions; - effects of system failures and security breaches; - effects of natural and manmade disasters, public health emergencies and other natural catastrophic events; - effects of the COVID-19 pandemic and variants thereof, or any pandemic, epidemic, or outbreak of an infectious disease; - effects of sustained inflation, supply chain disruptions and major central bank policy actions; - insurance expenses and exposure to uninsured liabilities; - effects of tax rules; and - risks related to ownership of our common stock, including fluctuations in our stock price.